joshuagraber/rest-countries-api/README.md

 ### Continued development

-I feel that the search and sorting functions (as well as the Regex for adding commas to population numbers) could be more smoothly integrated using React Context API.
-Once I feel more confident with Context and Hooks, I plan to refactor.
+I feel that the search and sorting functions (as well as the Regex for adding commas to population numbers) could be more smoothly integrated.
+As it is now, there are a lot of re-renders.
+Maybe that's unavoidable.
+But it all works very well!

 ### Useful resources